-The conduct officer will send a letter documenting the outcome and any sanctions imposed within five (5) business days of the administrative hearing, except when additional time is necessary for extenuating circumstances as determined by the Assistant Vice President for Student Affairs/Dean of Students.
+The conduct officer will send a letter documenting the outcome and any sanctions imposed within five (5) business days of the administrative hearing, except when additional time is necessary for extenuating circumstances as determined by the Vice President for Student Affairs.
 The respondent and reporting individual, if any, may appeal the outcome and/or sanctions as outlined in Section Eight: Appeals.